-\begin{prop} Let $G$ be a torsion-free group and let $R$ be a $G$-graded ring whose $G$-gradation is non-degenerate.
-Then $R$ is a domain if and only if $R$ is reduced and $R_e$ is a domain. \end{prop}
+\begin{proposition} Let $G$ be a torsion-free group and let $R$ be a $G$-graded ring whose $G$-grading is non-degenerate.
+Then $R$ is a domain if and only if $R$ is reduced and $R_e$ is a domain. \end{proposition}

-\begin{proof} The ''only if'' statement is trivial.
-We proceed by showing the ''if'' statement.
+\begin{proof} The ``only if'' statement is trivial.
+We proceed by showing the ``if'' statement.
 To this end, suppose that $R_e$ is a domain and that $R$ is not a domain.
 We need to show that $R$ is not reduced.
 By Theorem~\ref{prop:primeness}, we conclude that $R$ is a prime ring.
-Choose some non-zero elements $x,y \in R$ which satisfy $xy=0$.
+Choose some nonzero elements $x,y \in R$ which satisfy $xy=0$.
 By primeness of $R$ we have $y R x \neq \{0\}$.
 Notice that $(yRx)^2 \subseteq y R xy R x = \{0\}$.
-Thus, there is some non-zero $z \in yRx$ which satisfies $z^2=0$.
+Thus, there is some nonzero $z \in yRx$ which satisfies $z^2=0$.
 This shows that $R$ is not reduced. \end{proof}

 We are now ready to state and prove the main result of this section.
-It generalizes e.g. \cite[Lemma 13.1.2]{Pas1977Book}.
-See also \cite[Remark 1.1]{Val2002}.
+It generalizes e.g. \cite[Lem.~13.1.2]{Pas1977Book}.
+See also \cite[Rem.~1.1]{Val2002}.